savannahmsh/report/README.md

-Download and run the following files
+Download and run
 1. Dumpfilefinal.sql
-concept.zip

-Dumpfilefinal contains list of malaria forms and reports for Nigeria MRS and concept.zip contains list of concepts.
+Dumpfilefinal contains list of malaria forms and reports for Nigeria MRS and list of concepts.